timoteovlapa/timoteovlapa/README.md

 - 👋 Hi, I’m **@timoteovlapa**
 - 👀 I’m interested in: **developing mobile & web-based apps**
 - 🌱 I’m currently learning: **how to make a mobile app using Flutter**
-- 💞️ I’m looking to collaborate: **on a random project where I can see a potential**
+- 💞️ I’m looking to collaborate: **on a random project where I can see potential growth/success**
 - 📫 How to reach me: **here**
 - 😄 Pronouns: **man/him/he**
 - ⚡ Fun fact: **none/nofunhere/justcodes**